-- The steps used for computerising books of mathematics written in English, as we are doing, can also be followed for books written in Arabic, French, German, or any other natural language. - MathLang aims to support non-fully-formalized mathematics practiced by the ordinary mathematician as well as work toward full formalization. - MathLang aims to handle mathematics as expressed in natural language as well as symbolic formulas. - MathLang aims to do some amount of type checking even for non-fullyformalized mathematics.
-This corresponds roughly to grammatical conditions. - $\bullet$ MathLang aims for a formal representation of $\rm CML$ texts that closely corresponds to the $\rm CML$ conceived by the ordinary mathematician.
+- MathLang aims to support non-fully-formalized mathematics practiced by the ordinary mathematician as well as work toward full formalization. - MathLang aims to handle mathematics as expressed in natural language as well as symbolic formulas. - MathLang aims to do some amount of type checking even for non-fully-formalized mathematics.
+This corresponds roughly to grammatical conditions. - MathLang aims for a formal representation of CML texts that closely corresponds to the CML conceived by the ordinary mathematician. - MathLang aims to support automated processing of mathematical knowledge.